FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

 This is a subject I'm not familiar with, but none the less find relevant when discussing similarity.
 I will refer heavily on the work of [Folytnek et al.](https://dl.acm.org/doi/10.1145/3345317) and suggest you take this section with a grain of salt.
 It is based on my understand of textual similarity rather than experience with plagiarism detection.

-Folytnek et al. set out five types of plagariasm.
+Folytnek et al. set out five types of plagiarism.
 I've taken the liberty of tagging them as one of the three types of similarity.
 For specific methods I would refer you to the survey cited and recent literature.
 The idea of this mapping is just to highlight the types of tools appropriate for specific types of plagiarism and how to best detect them.

 1. Characters-preserving plagiarism (Syntactic)